Incessant media attention toward the Penn State child sex abuse scandal

 colleges and universities to issue annual crime reports based on their

 Any individual accused of sex crimes faces an array of legal challenges,

 from trials in the media and, if convicted, potentially lengthy prison

 sentences, to lifetime sex offender reporting requirements.
-A
+A Florida

-of an individual's liberty and Constitutional rights.
+action in defense of an individual's liberty and Constitutional rights.